 I gave up.
 I told my husband, “I think I’m boycotting cooking dinner this week.”

 But then I made this pasta.
-Taco Pasta.
 Two of my kid’s favorite things in one dinner.
 Sure to be a hit.
 It’s like a Mexican version of Hamburger Helper.

 The other tip for success is to make sure your kids are starving.
 Or if you don’t have kids make sure your husband is starving.